Choosing a Daycare Doesn’t Have to Be Overwhelming

 Pro tip: Tour 4–6 programs even if you’re not ready to enroll.
 Get on waitlists early (often free or $25–$50).
 You can always decline later.

-What should I look for on a daycare tour in San Antonio?
+What should I look for on a daycare tour?

 Use the “3 T’s” framework: Teachers, Time, and Talking.